EymenWinnerYT/LTMP/README.md

 -  Output: This is *italic* text.

 -  CODEIN
 -  Marks a code.
 One-liner by default.
-Example: [CODE This is my codek.]
+Example: [CODE This is my code.]
 -  Output: `This is my code.`

 -  CODE